-Russia: At least eight dead as 18-year-old gunman opens fire in a university
+Russia: At least eight dead as 18-year-old gunman opens fire in a university campus

-The gunman has been identified as a student of the same university.
+The attacker has been identified as a student of the university.

 At least eight people were killed died and 28 were injured on Monday after a gunman opened fire at the Perm State University in the Russian city of Perm, AP reported.

 The 18-year-old gunman is a student of the university and had obtained the weapon – a hunting rifle – in May, Reuters reported, citing the Russia’s law enforcement agency Investigative Committee.
 The gunman has been taken into custody.

 He sustained injuries while resisting the arrest and was taken to a hospital for treatment, the Investigative Committee said.

 There were 3,000 students on the campus when the incident took place.